Wastewater LCI Initiative

 2.-0 LCA consultants started in 2015 an initiative to develop a model and tool to address the impact of chemicals in wastewater.
 The result of this effort is WW LCI, which is now available in its fourth version.
 WW LCI is an Excel-based model that calculates life cycle inventories of wastewater discharges, including the following aspects (see also figures 1 and 2):

 - The fate of substances in WWTPs and downstream in the environment (air, water, soil).

-- Direct and indirect emissions from wastewater collection and treatment at different WWTP levels (primary, secondary, tertiary, septic tanks), taking into account local climatic conditions.
+- Direct and indirect emissions from wastewater collection and treatment at different WWTP levels (primary, activated sludge, lagooning, tertiary treatment), taking into account local climatic conditions.

 - Sludge disposal through composting, landfarming, incineration, controlled landfilling and uncontrolled landfilling.

 - Greenhouse-gas and other indirect emissions from degradation of substances in the environment, in the case they are not degraded in a WWTP or subject to treatment at all.

 - A database with country-specific data on wastewater management for more than 90 countries (see figure 2): connection to sewer, WWTP treatment levels, sludge disposal practices, discharges to freshwater/seawater, capacity of operating WWTPs, availability of anaerobic digestion and cogeneration, etc.